Dr Graham Weedon

 Graham is currently creating sub-daily global land, half-degree resolution meteorological data for 1901-2001 based on ECMWF ERA-40 re-analysis data.
 This activity is part of WorkBlock 1 (Modelling 20th Century Water Cycle) in the EU FP6 programme WATCH.
 The resulting dataset is known as the WFD.

-He is analysing the impact of uncertainties in the WFD on the hydrological performance of Joint UK Land Environment Simulator.
+He is analysing the impact of uncertainties in the WFD on the hydrological performance of Joint UK Land Environment Simulator (JULES).
 He is also Investigating trends and correlations of global potential evapotranspiration as diagnosed using the WFD for the late 20th Century.

 A recent project involves him collaborating with Gianpaolo Balsamo at ECMWF to create a product for running land surface models based on the ERA Interim data that joins seamlessly with the WFD (that extend back to 1901).